Newspaper Page Text

 vey Fears, 352 Frasier street

-artificial leg, hospital attaches
+artificial leg. hospital attaches

-reports.
-The wound was inflict
+reports The wound was inflict

 ed by a shotgun.

-According t o police reports,
+According t o police reports.

-IFears had attacked Mrs. Lilly
+Fears had attacked Mrs Lilly

 Kate Star, 200 Hilliard street,